 Lasers target the color of the hair to send energy down the hair shaft and damage or kill the cells in the follicle.
 Laser hair removal works best on dark hair.
 Light brown and red hair can be treated, but it usually takes more sessions.
 White, gray and blonde hairs do not respond.
 Like electrolysis, Laser Hair Removal can permanently kill a follicle.
 The hairs then fall out on their own over the ensuing days after treatment.
 This can be done on any skin type with the right lasers.

-There are several different lasers that can be used for Laser Hair Removal.
+There are several different lasers that can be used for permanent hair removal.
 The gold standard is a laser that has 2 different wavelengths.
 Alexandrite for lighter skin types and Nd-Yag for darker skin types.
 If you are uncertain about what kind of laser any provider has– just ask!
 They should be able to tell you.

 Two other types of laser can be used on lighter skin.
 Diode lasers are relatively fast and work well.
 Intense Pulsed light (sometimes called Broadband Light or BBL) works well on lighter skin but is relatively slow.
 If you have darker skin– ask for the Nd-Yag.
 If they don’t have it, find a place that does.